Occupational Therapist Assistant & Physiotherapist Assistant

 Successful completion of the program will enable the graduate to:

-- Practice competently in a legal, ethical, and professional manner within the role of the therapist assistant.
+- Practice in a legal, ethical, and professional manner within the role of a therapist assistant.

-- Document and complete client records in a thorough, objective, accurate, and nonjudgmental manner within the role of the therapist assistant.
+- Document client records in a thorough, objective, accurate, and timely manner within the role of the therapist assistant.

-- Perform effectively within the roles and responsibilities of the therapist assistant through the application of relevant knowledge of health sciences, psychosociological sciences, and health conditions.
+- Perform the roles and responsibilities of the therapist assistant effectively through the application of relevant knowledge of health sciences, psychosocial sciences, health conditions, resource management, and clinical procedures.

-- Enable the client's occupational performance by contributing to the development, implementation, and modification of intervention/treatment plans, under the supervision of and in collaboration with the occupational therapist.
+- Maximize the client's occupational performance by accurately and safely implementing the interventions, and related tasks under the direction and supervision of the occupational therapist.

-- Enable the client's optimal physical function by contributing to the development, implementation, and modification of intervention/treatment plans, under the supervision of and in collaboration with the physiotherapist.
+- Maximize the client's physical function by accurately and safely implementing the interventions, and related tasks under the direction and supervision of the physiotherapist.

 |Level||Course Code||Course Name||Hours|

 |1||OPA1000||Anatomy of Movement||42|

 |1||Any course in the subject of General Education Eligibility (2015 onward)|